-From Margaret on October 11th, 2011 in Air Conditioning & Heating
+From Engineering on October 11, 2011 in Air Conditioning & Heating

 Because furnaces are the most commonly used residential heating system in the country, you can bet that Energy Star is offering ways to save money as well as energy, while still keeping your home toasty.
 Here are our suggestions for your furnace installation, before those cold gusts come blowing through.

 For pricing on furnace installation in your area, click here.

 First, what condition is your furnace in?
 And is it modern enough to get you the most efficient heating and lowest energy bills possible today?
 Whether you have a gas or even an oil furnace, it pays (literally) to consider your furnaces efficiency.

 Going with a more efficient heating system can actually save you money continually on lowered utility bills.
 Consider the quiet operation that a newer system can offer, not to mention the reliability throughout the long winter months.

 Energy Star-qualified oil and gas furnaces have annual fuel utilization efficiency (AFUE) ratings of 85% and 90% or greater, making them up to 15% more efficient than standard models.
 Not to mention higher-efficiency blower motors.

 High-efficiency furnaces can be significantly more expensive than other standard and therefore less efficient models.
 Like most modern and efficient appliances, the upfront cost majorly repays itself over and over again.
 The higher heating price can be offset by incentives and rebates.